← Back to CV

 In Active Development

-• ICM-20948 9-DoF IMU communication over SPI (accelerometer + gyroscope + temperature)
+• MPU-9250 9-DoF IMU over SPI (accelerometer + gyroscope + magnetometer)

 • Custom fiber optic bend sensor via ADC oneshot driver (12-bit resolution)